aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

 .. image:: images/fastX_gb_connection-choice.png

-You will be asked for your UNIX password one more time and then you should see your XFCE desktop on your machine of choice.
+You will be asked for your UNIX password one more time and then you should see your XFCE desktop on the machine of your choice.
 FastX session should resize your Linux screen automatically to adjust to the size of your browser.

 FastX session controls
 ----------------------

-While in a FastX session, there is a small drop-down menu in the top part of the window that appears when you hover over it and allows some control over the session:
+While in a FastX session, there is a small drop-down menu in the top part of the window that appears when you hover over it and allows some control over the session.

 .. image:: images/fastX_gb_session-controls.png

-From left to right: The first icon (house) brings you back to the FastX dashboard.
-The second icon (keyboard) allows you to set the keyboard.
-The third icon (people) controls the sharing of the session (more later) and the forth icon (folder) allows to open files to the clipboard.
-The fifth and last icon (settings) allows you to change other settings such as the window size.
+From left to right:

+    1. **House** brings you back to the FastX dashboard.
+    2. **Keyboard** allows you to set the keyboard.
+    3. **People** controls the sharing of the session (more :ref:`here<Sharing a session>`).
+    4. **Folder** allows to open files to the clipboard.
+    5. **Settings** allows you to change other settings such as the window size.
 Tinkering with these settings should not generally be required but on a very slow connection lowering refresh rates and picture quality may be helpful.

 Ending a FastX session